Prepares and conducts tax deed sales in accordance with Florida Statutes in order to recover delinquent property taxes

 Room C119, in DeLand, Florida, by 2:00 PM ET on the business day before the sale.

-deposit equal to 5 percent of the final bid or $200.00, whichever is greater, at the time of the sale.
+5 percent of the final bid or $200.00, whichever is greater, at the time of the sale.
+Effective

-Payment must be in the form of cash, cashier's check, money order, deposit balance or wire transfer.
+payment.
+Payment must be in the form of cashier's check, money order, deposit balance or wire transfer.

-If high bidder is making payment in the form of cash, cashier's check, and money order it must be delivered to the Tax Deed Department
+If high bidder is making payment in the form of cashier's check or money order it must be delivered to the Tax Deed Department

-at the Clerk's office in the Volusia County Courthouse at 101 N. Alabama Avenue, Room C119, in DeLand, Florida, by 9:00 AM ET on the day
+at the Clerk's office in the Volusia County Courthouse at 101 N. Alabama Avenue, Room C119, in DeLand, Florida, within 24

-after the Tax Deed Sale.
-Wire transfer must be received by 9:00 AM ET on the day after the sale.
-The high bidder's deposit balance may
+EXCEPTION.
+Wire transfer must be received no later than 12:00 PM ET on the next business day after the sale.
+The high bidder's

 Frequently Asked Questions